animeshsareen/advanced-dml/README.md

 #subquery-practice
 ## A collection of SQL scripts using advanced DML syntax

 Run [this DDL script](https://github.com/animeshsareen/registration-sql/files/10147123/ddl.script.txt) to practice + test your own queries.
+You can see how we arrived at that relational database design over in [this](https://github.com/animeshsareen/registration-database) repo.

-- Don't forget that my scripts were written in Oracle
-- it's likely not the same as your RDBMS.
+- Don't forget that my scripts were written in Oracle, so they may not be the same as yours.

 In that case, check out [this website](http://www.sqlines.com/online) to convert between any two query languages.
 ___